-Whenever someone utters “NFL” and “national anthem” in the same sentence these days, the thought immediately goes to anthem protests.
+Whenever someone utters “NFL” and “national anthem” in the same sentence these days, the thought often goes to anthem protests.
 It’s understandable, sure, but it never used to be like this.
 Back in the day, people would be glued to the television to listen to a big name or even an up-and-coming star sing “The Star-Spangled Banner” in their own unique way.

 On Thanksgiving Day, no matter where the game is played, singing the national anthem is a big deal.
 Although it might not feature music’s biggest stars like at the Super Bowl, the performances on Thursdays in late November are incredibly creative and powerful.